sendbird/sendbird-chat-sdk-windows/README.md

 ### Send a message

-Upon entering a channel, a user will be able to send messages of the following types:
+Upon joining a channel, a user will be able to send messages of the following types:

 - **UserMessage**: A text message sent by a user
 - **FileMessage**: A binary message sent by a user